Updated: Nov 14, 2022

 KPVU 011356Z 15005KT 10SM CLR M14/M19 A3018 RMK AO2 SLP281 T11441194 FZRANO

 Therefore, this just states the freezing rain sensor at KPVU is not operational.
-However, some translators will often pick up on this as a freezing rain event (FZRA) which gets added to the observation as "freezing rain" when in fact, there isn't any present weather observed.
+However, some translators (including the one at aviationweather.gov) will often pick up on this as a freezing rain event (FZRA) which gets added to the observation as "freezing rain" when in fact, there isn't any present weather observed.

 Most applications that pilots use today have a feature to translate the coded version into plain English.
 If that floats your boat, then so be it.
 If you are more like me and like the compressed version or tabular form, then there's no reason the coded text should be abolished.
 Let's face it, translators make poor translations.
 It could be due to a bad assumption or software design or a malformed coded text from the source.
 All of these happen.
 That's the essential issue.
 For example, look at the translation below.
-This is from the WxWorx XM weather which translated +TSRA into a "Heavy Thunderstorm" instead of a thunderstorm with heavy rain.
-In fact, the TSRA was translated to "Moderate Thunderstorm" and -TSRA was translated to "Light Thunderstorm" - as if there's such a thing as a light thunderstorm.
+This is from the WxWorx XM weather which translated +TSRA into a "Heavy Thunderstorm" instead of a heavy rain with a thunderstorm.
+In fact, the TSRA was translated to "Moderate Thunderstorm" and -TSRA was translated to "Light Thunderstorm" - as if there's such a thing as a "light" thunderstorm.

 Perhaps today there's a better approach; have the automated systems generate the observation or forecast in a plain English fashion.
 That would require the software of all of these automated systems to be modified to generate plain English text.
 Then, of course, the applications that consume this data would need to be modified to ingest the new form of text.
 Easy to say, but costly to implement.
 But it could be done.
 For example,